Axlefublr/axlefublr.github.io/content/new-fish-shell/index.md

 In vim mode, the cursor will no longer be beyond the end of the line.
 I kinda got used to my cursor being 2 character after the end of the line at this point, lol.

 Also, `%` motion, as well as functions to `f`/`t` to the matching bracket.

+Options can now be fuzzy completed!!
+So, `--fbr` -> `--foobar` will happen, if there's no better match.

+When you complete something that has characters that need to be escaped, previously each character would be *escaped*.
+Now the completed token uses *quotes*. \
+Say you are completing a directory named `my directory`. \
+Previously, it would turn into `my\ directory`, now it will turn into `'my directory'`.

+{{ hr(id="done") }}

+I opened the release notes, saw the ridiculously small scrollbar, and got terrified like "HOW HUGE IS THIS UPDATE??", but turns out the page is so long because it contains *all* the release notes.

+So yeah, everything listed above are the neat changes that I found the most significant for myself.
+Keep in mind though, I might've skipped some that aren't important to me but might be important for you!